XAITK/xaitk-saliency/docs/introduction.rst

   team used up to 8000 masked versions of a single input image to generate an explanation.

-In general, pros and cons of black box approaches are:
+In general, pros and cons of black-box approaches are:

 Pros
 """"

-* A black box XAI is **independent from how the AI works**.
+* A black-box XAI **does not depend on the AI method, only the inputs and outputs**.
+(It is said to be *model-agnostic*.)
 In Figure 7, the AI (in yellow) can be anything: a CNN, a decision tree, or random number generator.
-This independence is the primary appeal of black box methods, and has several implications:
+This independence is the primary appeal of black-box methods, and has several implications:

-   * A single black box XAI can, in theory, **operate across any number of AI implementations.** As long as the AI provides input and output as in Figure 1, it can be used with a black box XAI.
+   * A single black-box XAI can, in theory, **operate across any number of AI implementations.** As long as the AI provides input and output as in Figure 1, it can be used with a black-box XAI.

-   * Black box XAIs are **loosely coupled** to the AIs they explain.
+   * Black-box XAIs are **loosely coupled** to the AIs they explain.
 As long as the basic I/O pathways are unchanged, the AI has more freedom to evolve at a different pace from the XAI.

-   * The black box approach **enables XAI when the AI must not be exposed**, due to security concerns, contractual agreements, etc.
+   * The black-box approach **enables XAI when the AI must not be exposed**, due to security concerns, contractual agreements, etc.

 Cons
 """"

-* Black box XAI approaches **require extra work** to generate and process the related inputs.
-As a result, they are generally slower and more resource intensive than white box approaches.
+* Black-box XAI approaches **require extra work** to generate and process the related inputs.
+As a result, they are generally slower and more resource intensive than white-box approaches.

-* A black box XAI can only **indirectly observe how the AI processes the original input**.
-A white box XAI's explanation directly uses how the AI responds to the input, but for any one input, a black box XAI can never know anything beyond the output.
-Processing an array of related inputs provides indirect / differential insight into the AI's *behavior*, but a black box XAI cannot relate this behavior to anything inside the AI.
+* A black-box XAI can only **indirectly observe how the AI processes the original input**.
+A white-box XAI's explanation directly uses how the AI responds to the input, but for any one input, a black-box XAI can never know anything beyond the output.
+Processing an array of related inputs provides indirect / differential insight into the AI's *behavior*, but a black-box XAI cannot relate this behavior to anything inside the AI.

-XAITK-Saliency Map Algorithms
+xaitk-saliency Map Algorithms
 --------------------------------
-*Discuss the provided XAITK-Saliency algorithms in terms of the above.*
+*Discuss the provided xaitk-saliency algorithms in terms of the above.*